Drew Lock's former college teammate 'Albert O' leads Elway's five picks on final day of draft

 After the draft, Elway reached agreements with at least seven undrafted college free agents:

-The 10 drafted rookies and three undrafted rookies will not participate in the team's virtual meetings until May 11.
+The 10 drafted rookies and seven undrafted rookies will not participate in the team's virtual meetings until May 11.
 Fangio will have offensive and defensive virtual meetings with his veteran players starting Monday.

 "I'm not going to have a full virtual team meeting on Monday,'' Fangio said.
 "We're going to break right into offensive and defensive positional meetings.
 I've maintained contact with all the players via the phone ever since this (coronavirus) shutdown has happened.
 So I'm going to keep communicating with them individually and after these three weeks the NFL is going to reassess where we're at and at that point I'll reassess where I'm at in communicating with them."